lucindajh/adv-prg-at2-project/README.md

 - after reviewing the notifier app, my second guess is that my site is missing a home page.
 I'm just going to run the streamlit app and see what happens when i try to use that
 - I get the same error when trying to call to the api from the streamlit frontend
 - The error I was getting from the streamlit frontend was due to my url being written incorrectly in the api call.
 The calls are now going through to that url and i just need to fix the code
+- The front end is now working, and I will be finalising the issue and opening a pull request.